 1. Make sure it's yeast

 Yeast diaper rashes look like open chicken pox or pimples in baby’s genital area.
 On occasion they are accompanied by thrush in baby's mouth.
 Yeast rash also looks very similar to HFMD (hand, food and mouth disease) rash.
-In either case, the rash will not improve after 2 days.
+In either case, the rash will not improve after 2 to 3 days.
 Your pediatrician can run a culture test to determine which type of rash it is for sure.
 You can also look at pictures in our diaper rash guide to diagnose your rash.

 2. Kill the fungus with probiotics, ACV or coconut oil